Skip to main content

 info

-To delete a saved import config, choose "Create a import" to access the config selection screen, and enter "Edit mode" in the top right corner.
+To delete a saved import configuration, choose "Create a import" to access the configuration selection screen, and enter "Edit mode" in the top right corner.

 Checking your import results